Step 1: 10% Savings of Shipping Costs to FBA – Create a Shipping Plan

 It's a plan to split your inventory between fulfillment centers.

-A shipping plan can be automatically generated on the "Seller central portal", using the “Send/replenish inventory” page.
+An Amazon FBA shipping plan can be automatically generated on the "Seller central portal", using the “Send/replenish inventory” page.

 In a nutshell, it should contain the following: